Enter your email to get your 85% OFF code and unlock the full USMLE question bank on the app.

 What drug intoxication presents as pupillary dilation, grandiosity, hypertension, and paranoia that lasts for multiple hours? _____

-Most NSAIDs increase risk of GI bleeding due to inhibition of _____
+NSAIDs increase the risk of GI bleeding primarily through the inhibition of which enzyme?

 Antiarrhythmic classification and mechanisms